pschaus/book_lepl1402/source/part5.rst

 GPUs vs. CPUs
 =============

 In recent years, there is a growing interest in the exploitation of GPUs to carry on computations that are not related to computer graphics.
-Indeed, **GPUs** consist of a massive number of processing units working in parallel that are highly optimized for certain types of computations, especially those involving heavy numerical calculations, matrix operations, simulations, graphics rendering, and deep learning.
+Indeed, **GPUs** consist of a massive number of processing units working in parallel that are highly optimized for certain types of computations, especially those involving graphics rendering, heavy matrix operations, numerical simulations, and deep learning.

 However, while GPUs are incredibly powerful for certain types of parallel computations, they are not a universal replacement for CPUs.
 Indeed, CPUs are much more versatile, as they are designed to handle a wide range of tasks, including general-purpose computing, running operating systems, managing I/O operations, executing single-threaded applications, and handling diverse workloads.
 In contrast, the processing units of GPUs focus on simpler tasks that can be duplicated a large number of times in an identical way.
 Furthermore, certain types of tasks, particularly those with sequential dependencies or requiring frequent access to shared data, might not benefit significantly from GPU acceleration.
 Finally, writing code for GPUs often requires the usage of specialized programming languages or libraries and the understanding of the underlying hardware architecture.